sagemath/trac_to_gh/Issue 7828.md

 # Issue 7828: There should be a top-level sign() function.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7828

 Original creator: robertwb